ratatoskr-project/ratatoskr-tools/tutorials/readme.md

 rtsim.remove_all_simdirs("./example/", config.restarts)
 ```

-The, we can start to simulate according to different injection rates.
+Then, we can start to simulate according to different injection rates.
+If you still haven't done the prerequisite (compile and retrieve the ./sim, please get it from the ratatoskr repository.
+Otherwise, you would not be able to continue this section).

 Within the loop, we will first create the dummy simulation directories for repetitive simultion with same injection rate.
 (Here, the config.ini restarts default is 4 times).